-There are some types of personal injury cases that's don't necessarily call for a lawyer's help.
-You're probably fine making an injury claim on your own after a minor car accident where the other driver is clearly at fault, as long as you're comfortable doing so.
+There are some types of personal injury cases that don't necessarily call for a lawyer's help.
+For example, you're probably fine making an injury claim on your own after a minor car accident where the other driver is clearly at fault, as long as you're comfortable doing so.
 But most slip and fall cases aren't suited for self-representation, for two main reasons.
 First, fault for a slip and fall accident isn't usually clear, and property owners (and their insurers) aren't in the business of accepting legal responsibility for an accident unless liability is obvious.
 Second, it's pretty common for slip and fall defendants to argue that the plaintiff's injuries (damages) aren't as bad as they claim.

 An attorney's first job in a slip and fall case is to get the attention of the defendant and the insurance company, who might not take a self-represented claimant all that seriously.
 But since these cases usually boil down to liability and damages, let's take a closer look at how a lawyer's assistance can be crucial on these key issues.